From functional mushroom supplements to psilocybin laced bars, mushroom chocolate is a rapidly growing industry

 Psilocybin Mushroom Chocolate

-For Cheyenne Dehier and Paul Marlow of STEM Chocolate, combining dried psilocybin mushrooms with Callebaut chocolate from Belgium represented a modern take on a sacred, ancient medicine.
+For the Co-Founder STEM Chocolate, who has asked us to remain anonymous, combining dried psilocybin mushrooms with Callebaut chocolate from Belgium represented a modern take on a sacred, ancient medicine.

-“Traditionally, the combination of psilocybin and cacao is known as the Aztec combo,” explains Dehier.
+“Traditionally, the combination of psilocybin and cacao is known as the Aztec combo,” explains the Co-Founder.
 “Cacao’s name is derived from the scientific name Theobroma cacao meaning food or nourishment of the gods.
 The Aztecs referred to the psilocybin mushroom as Teonanácatl which translates to flesh of the gods.”

-The two entrepreneurs developed STEM to craft psilocybin-infused chocolate that could open people’s minds to the diverse benefits of safe medicinal mushroom consumption.
+The entrepreneur developed STEM to craft psilocybin-infused chocolate that could open people’s minds to the diverse benefits of safe medicinal mushroom consumption.

-“STEM’s most popular mushroom chocolate bar flavors are Cookies & Cream Dreams, Caramel Gold Rush, and our premium Passionfruit Triptych made with Penis Envy mushrooms, Valrhona chocolate, and genuine 23K gold,” says Dehier.
+“STEM’s most popular mushroom chocolate bar flavors are Cookies & Cream Dreams, Caramel Gold Rush, and our premium Passionfruit Triptych made with Penis Envy mushrooms, Valrhona chocolate, and genuine 23K gold,” says the Co-Founder.

 The benefits of blending cacao and psilocybin

-Dehier suggests thinking of cacao as a liposomal carrier for cacao.
+She suggests thinking of cacao as a liposomal carrier for cacao.
 “The fat particles make it easier for the body to absorb while allowing the psilocybin to transfer to the blood and brain,” she explains.
-In short, teaming psilocybin and cacao seems to make for an elevated psychedelic experience.“Food of the gods and flesh of the gods is the perfect balance, and a match made in heaven,” reflects Dehier.
+In short, teaming psilocybin and cacao seems to make for an elevated psychedelic experience.
+“Food of the gods and flesh of the gods is the perfect balance, and a match made in heaven,” reflects the Co-Founder.

 Edibles for microdosing